combinatorist/311-data/server/README.md

 ```
 chmod +x install.sh && ./install.sh
 ```
 This will download a bunch of docker images, set up your database, and then fire everything up.
 If all goes well, at the end you should have running api server backed by Postgres and Redis.

-You can then visit these URLs to make sure everything is working.
+If you'd like to take a tour of the services and make sure everything works, you can then visit these URLs:
 - http://localhost:5000 -- the api -- should say that the api is running
 - http://localhost:8080 -- postgres GUI -- should show you the database.
 Login with the following:
-  - System: PostgreSQL
+  - System: **PostgreSQL**
-  - Server: db
+  - Server: **db**
-  - Username: 311_user
+  - Username: **311_user**
-  - Password: 311_pass
+  - Password: **311_pass**
-  - Database: 311_db
+  - Database: **311_db**
 - http://localhost:5001 -- redis GUI -- lets you inspect the contents of Redis.
-  - In the Host box, change "localhost" to "redis" and then hit Connect to log in.
+  - In the Host box, change 'localhost' to 'redis' and then hit Connect to log in.

-`Ctrl-c` will shut everything down.
-And `docker-compose up` will bring it all back again.
+`Ctrl-C` will shut down all of these services.
+And `docker-compose up` will bring them all back up again.

 ### Step 3 of 3: seed your database
 Right now the server is functional and all endpoints should be working.
 But for most purposes you'll need some data in your database.
 The data comes from [Socrata](https://dev.socrata.com/), a public api that hosts many datasets for LA and other cities.
 To add data, you'll need to get a Socrata token and run one more command.